MdShohanurRahman/enhanced-ngmodal/README.md

 # Enhanced-Ngmodal
-# Enhanced-ng-modal

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 ![TypeScript](https://img.shields.io/badge/TypeScript-4.4.3-blue.svg)
 ![Angular](https://img.shields.io/badge/Angular-16.2.0-red.svg)

-Enhanced-ng-modal is an Angular-based project that simplifies the process of creating and managing customizable modal dialogs in your web application.
+Enhanced-Ngmodal is an Angular-based project that simplifies the process of creating and managing customizable modal dialogs in your web application.
 It leverages the power of the [ng-bootstrap](https://ng-bootstrap.github.io/) library to offer a wide range of modal styles and options.

 ## Features